richtastic/ff/src/3DR/wiki/BP.md

 		x_u &perp; x_v | all_except(x_u,x_v)
-	- global markov property: any two subsets of variables are conditionally independent given a separating subset X_u &perp; X_v | X_w   (every path from node in A to node in B must pass thru S) ...
+	- global markov property: any two subsets of variables are conditionally independent given a separating subset X_u &perp; X_v | X_w   (every path from node in A to node in B must pass thru S)
+	- factor nodes _describe_ influence variable nodes have on each other ...